To be at the Beach

 Anyhow it was not an easy thing to find accurate tidal information.
 I will not even say what I found it under even though my competitors have already used the links that I searched for without end.
 I hope that you will find these links helpful whether you are going clamming, beach combing, walking and want a low tide or would like the tide to be in high for water sports, swimming or plain old fun.

-Nova Scotia Tide times.
+Nova Scotia Provincial Parks

 The tidal crest that comes up the Funday Bay to Truro.
 Because of all the tidal interactions this will be a unique time.